OAFE: buy the toys, not the hype

 Some assembly is required: the satellite dish, guns and three legs need to be put in place.
 The legs, once plugged firmly in, cannot be removed easily, so if you want your Falcon to be permanently flying free in space, just store them away.

-you should see him on the toilet The interior of the Millennium Falcon is easily accessible.
+The interior of the Millennium Falcon is easily accessible.
 The cockpit opens, though Chewie is the only figure designed to fit in the pilot's seat easily.
 There is quite a bit of detail in that cockpit, both on the inside of the glass and on the control board.
 There's a little seat in there, but it doesn't support the figures' squat stance in the same way that the Tauntaun or Speeder Bikes do.
-Chewbacca's leg joints let him sit in the seat, while just has to stand above it.
+Chewbacca's leg joints let him sit in the seat, while Han just has to stand above it.

-I suggest a new strategy: let the wookie go to hell The main area of the interior is reached by folding up the back half of the roof - inside, the ship is just as detailed as it is outside.
-The designers even included the game table where Chewbacca and R2-D2 played 3-D chess.
-The table is molded with two gamepieces - one teal, one orange - fighting for a space.
+The main area of the interior is reached by folding up the back half of the roof - inside, the ship is just as detailed as it is outside.
+The designers even included the game table where Chewbacca and R2-D2 played holographic 3-D chess.
+The table is molded with two gamepieces - one metallic teal, one bronze - fighting for a space.
 The floor and walls are molded with detail, and there's even a spot to store Chewie's bowcaster when it's not on his back.

-Insert three AA batteries and the ship will make several sounds: the guns fire as they move; the engines ignite and a few seconds' worth of the Star Wars Theme plays; there are more "flying" sounds, and then the sound of a failed attempt to leap into hyperdrive.
-C-3P0 informs us that "the hyperdrive on the Millennium Falcon is damaged!"
+Insert three AA batteries and the ship will make several sounds: the guns fire as they move; the engines ignite and a few seconds' worth of the Star Wars theme plays; there are more "flying" sounds, and then the sound of a failed attempt to leap into hyperdrive.
+C-3PO informs us that "the hyperdrive on the Millennium Falcon is damaged!"

 To fix this, you must go into the ship.
 Portside, there's a fold-down panel that reveals the ship's engine.
 A flashing red light indicates the damaged engine.
-Using the hydrospanner (a rubber hose with a handle that Chewie can hold) to press the button in the center of the engine makes a loud grating sound and 3P0 tells us that the hyperdrive is repaired.
-The drive fires up, R2 squeals and 3P0 congratulates him as our heroes make a quick getaway to the tune of the theme song once again.
+Using the hydrospanner (a rubber hose with a handle that Chewie can hold) to press the button in the center of the engine makes a loud grating sound and 3PO tells us that the hyperdrive is repaired.
+The drive fires up, R2 squeals and 3PO congratulates him as our heroes make a quick getaway to the tune of the themesong once again.

 Overall, the theme of the Playskool sets is "cute."
 The people, the beasts, the vehicles are all much more adorable than ever before.
 Unfortunately, Playskool seems to have done what no other Star Wars licensee has ever managed: underestimated the demand for their product.
 The sets are fairly difficult to find, between the folks buying them for their kids and folks buying them for themselves.